 - You don’t need any major medical services, and you’re not on any monthly prescriptions.

 - With so few visits throughout the year, you’re unlikely to meet the annual deductible, which means that your insurer is not going to pay much, if anything, for your medical care.
 You will still pay the rate that your plan outlines – $40 for an office visit, for example – but your health insurer only pays the difference between that set copayment and the actual cost of a doctor’s visit.

 - For you as an individual, your health insurance plan won’t pay for 60 percent of your medical care since you hardly used it for the year.

 Contrast this example with someone who needs a lot of treatments and services, such as a diabetic who must visit with his doctor every month and take costly medication.
-This person would reach his deductible quickly, and the health insurer would be responsible for footing the bill for his more expensive health care.
-Your low health care costs combined with his higher health care costs – as well as the costs for everyone with the same health plan – amount to the actuarial value.
+This person would reach his deductible quickly, and the health insurer would be responsible for footing the bill for his more expensive medical care.
+Your low healthcare costs combined with his higher healthcare costs – as well as the costs for everyone with the same health plan – amount to the actuarial value.
 Health insurers will pay more for medical care for some people and less for others, which is how the system balances itself out.